IRBNet Submissions are checked every Tuesday and Thursday

 2. The new package must be submitted by the Principal Investigator.

-1. The IRB Administrator will check IRBNet every Tuesday morning.
+1. The IRB Administrator will check IRBNet every Tuesday and Thursday morning.

 2. The IRB Administrator will review the Modification Submission to confirm that the changes have been made using the “Track Changes” feature in Word and that all new or changed information is highlighted in yellow.

-1. Modification Submissions that have not used the “Track Changes” feature in Word, highlighted all new or changed information in yellow, and/or have missing items will be unlocked on IRBNet and the Faculty Advisor or Principal Investigator will be notified so that the submission can be corrected and re-submitted for review.
+1. Modification Submissions that have not used the “Track Changes” feature in Word, highlighted all new or changed information in yellow, and/or have missing items will be unlocked on IRBNet and the Faculty Advisor/Principal Investigator will be notified so that the submission can be corrected and re-submitted for review.

 1. The Project/Package will not be assigned for review until the necessary changes have been made and/or any missing items have been submitted.